u-blox/c030-dev/README.md

 +---------------------+---------------+-------------------------------------------------------+------------------------+--------+--------+--------+--------------------+
 ```

+# Low Power Modes

+The ability to enter and leave low power mdoes can be influenced by the debug chip on the mbed board.
+It may not be possible to run test of low power mode using `mbed test` as usual as the process of downloading to the board causes the debug chip to put the target MCU into the wrong state.
+A way around this is to download the build, power off the board entirely, power it up again and then run the tests without the download step, using:

+`mbedhtrun --skip-flashing -p COMx:9600`

+...where `x` is replaced by the number of the COM port where the board is attached.

 # What To Do If You Are Not Interested In Tests

 As well as the tests for the code in here, there is a `main.cpp` file which is usually not used as it gets in the way of compilation of the tests.
 If you wish to use it, edit it and change the `#if 0` to be `#if 1`.
 Then you can compile it with: